 They seem to have been correct.

-There are no still photos of Neil Armstrong on the moon or stepping out of the craft because Buzz Aldrin, the man with the camera, did not take any.
-In contrast, all of the photos we have are of Buzz Aldrin, taken by the selfless Neil Armstrong.
+There are no still photos of Neil Armstrong on the moon or stepping out of the craft and planting the American flag because Buzz Aldrin, the man with the camera, did not take any.
+In contrast, all of the still photos we have are of Buzz Aldrin, taken by the selfless Neil Armstrong.
 To this day, Buzz Aldrin’s ego is on display, with his facelift and cameo appearances in movies.

 In contrast, Neil Armstrong spent the rest of his life out of the limelight, teaching aerospace classes at the University of Cincinnati.
 He also dabbled in the corporate spokesman business.

 However, there is video of Neil Armstrong stepping onto the moon and posing proudly by the American flag.
 This was a unique accomplishment for the United States.
 No other country succeeded, and they tried.
 Somewhere on the moon right now are crashed lunar explorers sent by China and Russia.

 In October, the propagandists in Hollywood will release a film called “First Man”, ostensibly about Neil Armstrong and the moon landing.
 Interwoven throughout the film seems to be attempts to rewrite history and downplay the role America played.
 For example, the film left out any depiction of Neil Armstrong planting the American flag, according to news reports and defensive interviews by the actors.